K3V1991/How-to-flash-Android-Kernel-and-Recovery/README.md

 8. Try another PC

 ## How-To:
-1. Download and extract the ADBKit Zip
+1. Download and extract the ADB & Fastboot++ Zip or use the Installer
 2. On your Computer, browse to the Directory where you extracted the ADBKit Zip
-3. Place the Kernel or Recovery Image in the ADBKit Folder
+3. Place the Kernel or Recovery Image in the ADB & Fastboot++ Folder
 4. Plug your Phone into the Computer
-5. Launch a Command Prompt with the Open CMD.bat
+5. Launch a Command Prompt with the Open CMD.bat or ADB & Fastboot++ Shortcut
 6. Once you’re in the Command Prompt, enter the following Command:
 ```
 adb devices